pdebuyl/euroscipy_document/organizers.rst

     Chair of EuroSciPy 2008 and 2009, CEO of the Python Academy (Germany), regular tutorial speaker at EuroSciPy.

+* Nicolas Pettiaux

+    Nicolas Pettiaux has a PhD in physics and currently teaches at the Haute Ecole de Bruxelles, section Ecole supérieure d'informatique and is a teaching assistant at the Université Libre de Bruxelles.

 * Didrik Pinte

     Managing director of Enthought Europe, co-chair of EuroSciPy 2012.